Globe Life (NYSE:GL) Updates FY 2022 Earnings Guidance

 Insider Activity

-In other news, CAO Michael Shane Henrie sold 14,150 shares of the firm’s stock in a transaction on Thursday, August 18th.
-The stock was sold at an average price of $104.30, for a total transaction of $1,475,845.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
-In other news, insider Jason A. Harvey sold 2,013 shares of the company’s stock in a transaction on Monday, September 12th.
-The stock was sold at an average price of $103.19, for a total transaction of $207,721.47.
-Following the transaction, the insider now owns 460 shares of the company’s stock, valued at approximately $47,467.40.
-The sale was disclosed in a legal filing with the Securities & Exchange Commission, which can be accessed through this link.
-Also, CAO Michael Shane Henrie sold 14,150 shares of Globe Life stock in a transaction dated Thursday, August 18th.
-The stock was sold at an average price of $104.30, for a total value of $1,475,845.00.
+In other news, CAO Michael Shane Henrie sold 3,000 shares of the business’s stock in a transaction on Monday, October 31st.
+The shares were sold at an average price of $114.93, for a total transaction of $344,790.00.
+The transaction was disclosed in a legal filing with the SEC, which can be accessed through this link.
+In related news, CAO Michael Shane Henrie sold 3,000 shares of Globe Life stock in a transaction on Monday, October 31st.
+The shares were sold at an average price of $114.93, for a total value of $344,790.00.
+The transaction was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
+Also, insider Steven John Dichiaro sold 10,000 shares of Globe Life stock in a transaction on Friday, August 12th.
+The shares were sold at an average price of $102.30, for a total transaction of $1,023,000.00.
+Following the completion of the sale, the insider now directly owns 8,372 shares of the company’s stock, valued at approximately $856,455.60.
 The disclosure for this sale can be found here.
-Insiders sold a total of 66,163 shares of company stock valued at $6,843,496 over the last three months.
+Insiders have sold a total of 79,163 shares of company stock worth $8,339,586 in the last ninety days.
 Corporate insiders own 4.62% of the company’s stock.

 Globe Life Company Profile